tkhamez/eve-srp/README.md

 Besides that there is only one fixed role, the _global admin_.
 It is given to members of the groups from the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.

 Global admins can create divisions and configure permissions for each of them separately.
-Only global admins can see SRP requests without a division, e.g. when a division was deleted.
+They can see all SRP requests and change their division.

 ## Provider